| updated 10/9/2001 USGP Start PageBAR aero detail: Uploaded

 talked and shared information, both factual and rumors, with

 these guys for almost ten years now and always enjoy their company.
+Bob introduced me to Steve Matchett, the new guy on the team.

 Steve was a mechanic at Benetton and brings an interesting point